louismeeckers/blockchain-analysis/README.md

 # Statistical analysis
 The core of this analysis can be found in the `statistical_analysis` notebook.
 This notebook gets the block data from the `data_btc` folder.

+The `btc_eth` notebook contains the comparisons between the Bitcoin and Ethereum values.

 ## Requirements
 ```
 pip3 install yfinance pandas numpy matplotlib